 to the large crowd on shore.”[xvi]

-Unfortunately I could find no extra detail of the Passage events.
+Unfortunately, I could find no extra detail about the Passage events.
 I thought that through them I might get a better insight into the details on the cup and a lead on who may have won it, or the connection of Hubert Goff to the event.
-Goff was the son of Sir William Davis Goff the business man and keen sportsman who had a passion for sailing.
+Goff was the son of Sir William Davis Goff a businessman and keen sportsman who had a passion for sailing.
 However Hubert was only a young man at the time, so would he have had the cash or the interest in providing a prize for a sailing meet?
 My theory is that he did.
 We do know from the report that his craft the Waterway won the second pleasure boat race.
 But is this the cup he won.
 Personally I don’t think so.
 I’m basing this on a theory that the hallmarked cup/vase which stands 4.5 inches high was engraved before the event and that a later plaque was added with the winning boat and crew.
 It’s the only theory that I can imagine that fits with the writing that is there.
 Afterall, why would the cup maker go to the bother and expense of adding another piece to the cup if it was all engraved after the event with the winner?
 I’m open to correction or any other theories.
 Following through on this theory it is possible that the winner of this cup was the Mary Joseph, owned by Mr Power.
 Mere speculation here, as I have no further evidence, but Pat Power of Faithlegg had on son named Hubert who had also a passion for sailing and owned a number of sailing vessels.
-The only yacht I have a name for however is Star of the Sea, which was a boat he had built himself, apparently in the Rookery, Cheekpoint, which he sailed up until ill health prevented him.
+The only yacht I have a name for however is Star of the Sea, which was a boat he had built himself, apparently, in the Rookery, Cheekpoint, which he sailed up until ill health prevented him.

 Finally, the Passage regatta also led to court.
 In this case two young lads named Connolly

 and O’Gorman appeared in court at the Callaghane Petty Sessions on charges of